saizonic/saizonic.github.io/index.md

 ## Welcome to Saizonic's Game Site!

 Hello, my name is Steve Dufault and I am a game developer!
 I have loved games my entire life, and making them is one of the most rewarding things I do.
-Here you can find my original martials clicker prototype, Punch Clicker!
+Here you can find my original martial arts clicker prototype, Punch Clicker!

-I am also currently working on a game called Incremedieval, a game about starting as a farmer in a medieval kingdom and working their way up to royalty!
+I am also currently working on a game called Incremedieval, a game about starting as a farmer in a medieval kingdom and working their way up to royalty across multiple generations!

 ### What is Punch Clicker?

 Punch Clicker is a martial arts based incremental game where you as the fighter need to train to become stronger!

 Implemented features include:
 *   Gain Power by punching the bag or by being AFK!
 *   Click on your master for tips!